TEDxTUM/TEDx-YTT/README.md

 # THIS README IS WIP

 # TEDx-YTT
-A youtube tracker (YTT) for TEDx videos that tracks data of a specific TEDx using the google API.
-Through repeated usage, historical data can be tracked and analyzed.
+A youtube tracker (YTT) for TEDx videos that tracks the performance of all videos filmed at a specific TEDx over time using the YoutTube API v2.
+Each run saves the current likes, views, comments of all videos so historical data can be tracked and analyzed.

+A version of this script has been collecting data for TEDxTUM for ~5 years now.
+A webdashboard showing historical video views, likes and comments can be accessed here.

 This README consists of the following parts:
 - [General Information](#general-information)